chainapsis/ewallet/documentation/node_upgrade.md

 curl http://localhost:${SERVER_PORT}/status
 ```

-Verify that the `version` field in the response matches the version announced in the upgrade request from the Keplr team.
+Verify that both the `version` and `git_hash` fields in the response match the values announced in the upgrade request from the Keplr team.

 ## Troubleshooting